 In addition to our gallery exhibitions, we specialize in bringing contemporary art to both public and private spaces.
 Our focus lies in site-specific and thematically driven installations, often realized in collaboration with in-house or external artists.
 Our site-specific projects prioritize meticulous planning and consistent regulation throughout the process.
 These projects entail close cooperation with artists, clients, and, at times, architects, interior designers, and landscapers.

-We provide contemporary art in public and private spaces.
-We emphasis on site-specific and thematic alteration, in collaboration with in-stall or out-sourced artist.
-The essential components in our site-specific projects are planning and production, with a consistent regulation throughout the process.
-We work in close collaboration with our artists, the clients and potentially architects, interior designers and landscapers.
-One of our memorable site specific projects is Joseph Kosuth´s "A Monument of Time" at Krona Kultur og Kunskapssenter in Kongsberg, Norway.
-The project is the largest scale commissioned contemporary art project in Norway, where 136 neon elements are integrated in the walls as a tribute to the towns history.
-Other memorable site-specific projects is the large scale bronze sculpture "Woman Seeking the Wind” by Kjell Erik Killi Olsen in Vilnius, Lithuania, and Fredrik Raddum´s installation "The Sky is the Limit" at Skatt Øst, for the Norwegian Ministry of Finance.
+Among our memorable site-specific projects is Joseph Kosuth's "A Monument of Time" at Krona Kultur og Kunnskapssenter in Kongsberg, Norway.
+It stands as the largest commissioned contemporary art project in Norway, featuring 136 neon elements integrated into the walls as a tribute to the town's history.
+Another remarkable endeavor is Kjell Erik Killi Olsen's large-scale bronze sculpture "Woman Seeking the Wind" in Vilnius, Lithuania, and Fredrik Raddum's installation "The Sky is the Limit" at Skatt Øst for the Norwegian Ministry of Finance.

-In 2014, Galleri Brandstrup along with Eli Lilleng Ertvaag formed our sister gallery BGE Contemporary Art Projects in Stavanger, Norway.
-Please visit www.bgeart.com for further information.
+In 2014, Galleri Brandstrup, in collaboration with Eli Lilleng Ertvaag, established our sister gallery, BGE Contemporary Art Projects in Stavanger, Norway.
+For more information, please visit www.bgeart.com.